 The client-advisor relationship is a partnership requiring a high level of trust and candor that lasts many years.
 Therefore, a primary issue when considering a new client relationship is whether the prospective client and Sugar Land Financial Advisors are a good “match”.
 Significant questions include: “Do we agree philosophically?” and “Are our expectations similar?”

 Sugar Land Financial Advisors is a client-centered firm; the client’s interest is primary and the emphasis is on the client’s goals and objectives.
-Mr. Copelin serves as an advisor/counselor who helps families find solutions to their financial needs.
+We serve as an advisor/counselor to help families find solutions to their financial needs.
 When a strategy or investment is recommended, the question is always, “Is this the best course of action for the client?”

 Communication with Clients